The platform supports 5 types of data sets:

 Data sets of this type use the following files:

-• GeoJSON files which define the shapes and properties for those shapes.
+• GeoJSON files which define features consisting of geometries and properties.
 Each feature in the GeoJSON file represents a single shape, and defines:

 This geometry is used during visualization of the data on the spatial map of the visual analytics page.